 The key distinguishing feature of our work in comparison to previous studies is that here we aim to investigate the currently elusive generation of the quantum variant of the PS and characterize its properties.
-To avoid complications stemming from the inherent MI of the attractive (post-quench) background, the potential generation of higher-order RWs ---that were previously studied mathematically in~\cite{Bilman_2020,He_2013,bilman2} and were physically argued to be relevant to the MF BEC problem in~\cite{Adriazola_experimentally_2025}---, and ensure numerical convergence we mainly study a low atom number setup with $N=20$.
-Notice, however, that due to $L=20$ the resulting density is experimentally detectable via in-situ measurements.
-This choice naturally suppresses dam-break flow formation but allows the creation of the quantum PS due to the attractive (focusing) nature of the post-quench setting.
+To avoid complications stemming from the inherent MI of the attractive (postquench) background, the potential generation of higher-order RWs, and to ensure numerical convergence, we mainly study a low-atom-number setup with $N=20$.
+For completeness, we remark that higher-order RWs were previously studied mathematically in Refs.~\cite{Bilman_2020,He_2013,bilman2} and were physically argued to be relevant to the MF BEC problem in Ref.~\cite{Adriazola_experimentally_2025}.
+Notice, however, that due to $L=20$ the resulting density is experimentally detectable via \textit{in situ} measurements~\cite{frometa2025phase,wolswijk2025trapping,hung2015situ}.
+This choice naturally suppresses dam-break flow formation but allows the creation of the quantum PS due to the attractive (focusing) nature of the postquench setting.
 Indeed, as we will observe in what follows, the relevant formation will bear features reminiscent of both the Bertola-Tovbis gradient catastrophe scenario~\cite{bertola2013universality} and ones of the El-Khamis-Tovbis DSW interference setting~\cite{el2016dam} that have been previously presented in the nonlinear wave literature.
 To assess the emergent quantum character of the PS, we rely on the MB quench dynamics of the bosonic system utilizing the MCTDHB method.
 As we argue below, this method gives access to the microscopic character of the MB wave function but also the accompanied correlations determined through relevant entropies and coherence measures.